 Clergy/religious candidates must request written approval form their diocesan bishop or religious superior before an application can be considered.
 Diocesan lay employees must also request approval from the local bishop.
 Minorities are encourage to apply.

 Select a Department-Office-Secretariat below to view the available career position(s)

 Back to Category List

-· Knowledge of Catholic Church theology, structure and hierarchy
+· Familiarity with and willingness to advocate for Catholic Church theology, structure, and hierarchy

 · Excellent verbal and written communication skills

-· Working knowledge of technical aspects of office life, including Microsoft Word, PowerPoint, e-mail, Internet, etc.
+· Working knowledge of technical aspects of office life, including Microsoft Word, PowerPoint, Outlook, Internet, etc.